Crystalline representations and Wach modules in the relative case II: Period rings and -- representations

-where all horizontal arrows are injective and the right vertical arrow is injective and compatible with connections.
-Therefore, it follows that the left and middle vertical arrows are injective and compatible with connections.
-Finally, the claims for $\Bcrys$ and $\OBcrys$ follow after inverting $t$. \end{proof}
+where all the horizontal arrows are injective and compatible with respective filtrations (see the respective discussions after \eqref{eq:acrysc+p_powerseries} for the top right arrow and \eqref{eq:acryscp+_powerseries} for the bottom right arrow).
+Moreover, by Lemma \ref{lem:cplusp_in_cpplus_obdr}, the right vertical arrow is injective and compatible with the respective filtrations and connections.
+Therefore, it follows that the left and the middle vertical arrows are also injective and compatible with the respective filtrations and connections.
+Finally, the claims for $\Bcrys$ and $\OBcrys$ follow by inverting $t$ in the left and the middle columns of the diagram. \end{proof}

+\begin{rem} From Remark \ref{rem:gr_act_prodbdr} and Lemma \ref{lem:cplusp_in_cpplus_bcrys}, it is easy to see that the diagram of injective homomorphisms in \eqref{eq:gr_act_prodbdr} may be upgraded to the following diagram of injective homomorphisms: